pydantic/logfire/docs/legal/privacy.md

 - Essential Cookies and Similar Tracking Technologies: We use cookies and similar technologies to provide essential functionality like storing settings and recognizing you while using our Services.
 - Non-essential Cookies: Depending on your jurisdiction, we may use online analytics products that use cookies to help us analyze how de-identified users use our Services and to enhance your experience when you use the Services.
-We may also employ third-party Cookies to gather data for interest-based advertising.
 In some jurisdictions, we only use non-essential cookies after obtaining your consent.
-See this section for more details and control options.
+  See ["What are your cookie choices and controls?"](#cookie-choices-controls) for more details and control options.
 - Email Marketing Interactions: Our emails may have web beacons that offer information on your device type, email client, email reception, opens, and link clicks.
 - Geolocation Information: Depending on the Service's functionality, we collect regional geolocation data
-- Service Usage Information: We collect data about your interactions with the Services, such as IP address, device information, session details, date and time of requests, device type and ID, operating system and application version, information related to your contributions to repositories, and performance of specific features or Services.
+- Service Usage Information: We collect data about your interactions with the Services, such as IP address, device information, session details, date and time of requests, device type and ID, operating system and application version, information related to your contributions, and performance of specific features or Services.
 - Website Usage Data: We automatically log data about your Website interactions, including the referring site, date and time of visit, pages viewed, and links clicked.

 ### From Third Parties

-- Information from Other Users of the Services: Other users may share information about you when they submit issues and comments.
+- Information from Other Users of the Services: Other users may share information about you when they create comments.
   We may also receive information about you if you are identified as a representative or administrator on your company's account.
-- Publicly Available Sources: We may acquire information about you from publicly available sources like public _PSI_ repositories.
+- Publicly Available Sources: We may acquire information about you from publicly available sources like public GitHub profiles and repositories.
 - Services you linked to your _PSI_ account: When you or your administrator integrate third-party apps or services with our Services, we receive information based on your settings with those services.
-This can include details like your name and email from services like Google for authentication.
+This can include details like your name and email from services like GitHub or Google for authentication.
 The information we receive depends on the third-party's settings and privacy policies.
 Always review these to understand what data is shared with our Services.
 - Vendors, Partners, and Affiliates: We may receive information about you from third parties, like vendors, resellers, partners, or affiliates for the purposes outlined in this statement.